Should I risk it?

 My dad used to frequently tell me that I was notoriously "too big for my own britches"...
 I had no idea or concept that I couldn't do absolutely anything that anyone else around me could do.
 It didn't matter how little I was, or how uneducated, or inexperienced I may have been.
 I remember one time he let me play on our church competitive softball team with all the dads.
 I was seven.
 Honestly, kudos to him for empowering me (that's a major testament to the kind of man he is)... but my mind couldn't fathom why on earth they thought they should move up-field for me when it came time for me to go to bat.
 I was under the impression that I could do whatever my Dad did!
 I was fully expecting to hit a home run.
 I didn't.
 But I did get myself on base a few times!

 Sometimes it worked out, and sometimes... not so much.
 One time, specifically, I remember watching a cartoon where one of the characters slid down the bannister on his feet.
 I thought to myself... "that looks fun.
 I can totally do that!"
 So of course I did what any logical self-respecting kid would do... tried it for myself!
 Of course, I wasn't thinking about the fact that not all bannisters are the same, and that the ones that are up against a wall with a tiny 3 inch wide hand rail were VERY different from much wider, freestanding ones the one I saw in the cartoon.
 I’m sure you can guess how that ended up...
 2 flights of stairs and a broken collarbone later, I had my first big wakeup call!
-This strange affliction followed me all the way into my teen years, and shockingly, there were quite times it worked out pretty well in my favor.
+This strange affliction followed me all the way into my teen years, and shockingly, there were a few times it worked out pretty well in my favor.

 But somewhere along the way, as an adult, I went the opposite direction.
 I suppose this happens to a lot of us.
 Whether we experience something traumatic like a devastating loss like a breakup or financial devastation, or maybe a disappointment so stark that it shattered your hope... many of us translated that into the idea that taking risks, isn't worth it.
-That somehow we would be safe from experiencing that kind of pain again.
-Personally, I had some truly deeply disappointing experiences...the kind that are much more serious than just failing at sports or stunts.
-The kind that cut deep into your soul, and make you question who you think you are to dream big dreams or hope for better things.

 Think of it as an exercise in learning the KIND of risks that pay off, and how to avoid the ones that were, as Dave Ramsey says, "stupid tax."